raspberrypilearning/documenting-your-code/en/step_1.md

 ## Introduction

+Imagine you've created a software masterpiece that will make countless coders' lives a little easier, and you've made it available, but nobody is using it because they don't know how to!

 To share the programs you've written and help people use them, you will create a website that documents your project code.

 ### What you will make